Trading Education

 • Short preceding trends produce better results: Trends under 3 months leading into the triangle yielded 167% average gains versus 91% for trends over 6 months.
 Fresh momentum outperforms exhausted momentum.

-The 36% measured move achievement rate for downside targets, combined with the 37% break-even failure rate, the 12% average decline, and the 48% bust rate, makes shorting symmetrical triangle breakdowns the statistically weakest application of this pattern.
-Consider using breakdowns as bust-reversal setups instead.
+The 36% measured move achievement rate for downside targets, combined with the 37% break-even failure rate and the 12% average decline, makes shorting symmetrical triangle breakdowns the statistically weakest application of this pattern.
+Consider using breakdowns as bust-reversal setups instead - per Bulkowski's busted-pattern rule, breakouts that move less than 5% before reversing tend to produce a larger, more reliable move in the opposite direction.

-2. Watch for the reversal: Price recovers and closes above the upper trendline
+3. Watch for the reversal: Price comes back through the triangle and closes outside the opposite trendline

-4. Place your stop: Below the swing low of the failed breakdown
+5. Place your stop: Below the swing low (for bust longs) or above the swing high (for bust shorts) of the failed initial move

-While the 6% double-bust rate is relatively low, Bulkowski specifically warns that symmetrical triangles are “notorious for double busting” - meaning the reversal trade can also fail.
+Bulkowski specifically warns that symmetrical triangles are “notorious for double busting” - meaning the reversal trade itself can fail and reverse a second time.
 Always use a stop-loss on bust trades.
+Never assume the bust is the “final” move.

 Crypto markets introduce several structural factors that alter how symmetrical triangles form and resolve compared to traditional equities.